Its-Rohzz/project-2048-game-repo/README.md

-### Do the same process with jenkins server and ansible server
+### 👍Do the same process with jenkins server and ansible server
 #### 👨‍💻go to ansible server (root server)
 ###### 💻go to this path then open sshd_config file using vim and give yes permission to in "password authentication" then uncomment the "permitrootlogin" & remove that "prhibit password" and type here "yes" in front of permitrootlogin and then save it
       vim /etc/ssh/sshd_config